Performance Analysis of a Cooperative Wireless Network with Adaptive Relays

-Here we present the effect of the number of users on the stability region.
-We consider the cases where the number of users is varying from $1$ to $11$, i.e. $N=1,...,11$.
+Here we present the effect of the number of sources on the stability region.
+We consider the cases where the number of sources is varying from $1$ to $11$, i.e. $N=1,...,11$.
 In Fig. \ref{stab02}, we consider the case where $SINR_t=0.2$, the outer curve in the plot represents the case where $N=1$, the inner the case corresponds to $N=11$.
-Since we have stronger MPR capabilities at the receivers we observe that the region for up to four users is convex thus, it the performance is better than a time division scheme as also described in Sections \ref{stab-anal-2} and \ref{stab-anal-n}.
+Since we have stronger MPR capabilities at the receivers we observe that the region for up to four sources is convex thus, it the performance is better than a time division scheme as also described in Sections \ref{stab-anal-2} and \ref{stab-anal-n}.

 In Fig. \ref{stab1}, we consider the case where $SINR_t=1$, the outer curve in the plot represents the case where $N=1$ and the inner the case for $N=11$.
-In this plot, we observe that above two users the region is not a convex set.
+In this plot, we observe that for more than two sources the region is not a convex set.
 Thus, a time division scheme would be preferable as also described in Sections \ref{stab-anal-2} and \ref{stab-anal-n}.

-In both cases, we observe that as the number of users is increasing, then the number of slots that the relays can transmit packets from their queues is decreasing.
+In both cases, we observe that as the number of sources is increasing, then the number of slots that the relays can transmit packets from their queues is decreasing.
 Thus, when $N=11$, the stability region is approaching the empty set, which is an indication that the relays cannot sustain the traffic in their queues.